altgans/altgans.github.io/src/posts/linux-setup.md

 2025-10-20 22:44
 added a desktop icon for fritz.box
-TODO look into pihole (+ hardware) >> Desktop Beelink GK35 maybe?
+TODO: look into pihole (+ hardware) >> Desktop Beelink GK35 maybe?
-TODO change firefox userchrome css to style the blank loading page to something dark (no more blinding white #fff) -- <https://stackoverflow.com/questions/26680708/customize-firefox-background-color-of-the-browser-between-page-load>
+TODO: change firefox userchrome css to style the blank loading page to something dark (no more blinding white #fff) -- <https://stackoverflow.com/questions/26680708/customize-firefox-background-color-of-the-browser-between-page-load>

 2025-10-21 20:50
-figured out that my screenshots are saved in ~/Pictures/Screenshots/ TODO configure image viewer and (maybe) screenshot tool installing a script engine to block _Login with Google_ prompts. it seems that tampermonkey is the up-to-date-one decided against installing tampermonkey, cause too much risk for someone random too update their script maliciously
+figured out that my screenshots are saved in ~/Pictures/Screenshots/
+TODO: configure image viewer and (maybe) screenshot tool installing a script engine to block _Login with Google_ prompts. it seems that tampermonkey is the up-to-date-one decided against installing tampermonkey, cause too much risk for someone random too update their script maliciously